writethedocs/www/docs/blog/2023-Q1-community-board.rst

 As you might have heard, at the end of 2022 I stepped down from my role as conference chair and transitioned to the new role of community board chair.
 The board meets quarterly during the first month of the quarter, and is comprised of each team lead in the WTD organization.

-We hope that this group will be able to discuss and drive more long-term strategic initiatives and collaboration for the community.
+Our main goal with this group is to discuss and drive more long-term strategic initiatives and collaboration for the community.

 Quarterly meeting update - Q1
 -----------------------------